-Note: this feature isn't for everyone.
+Note: this feature isn’t for everyone.
 Lots of our users like to keep things simple, and so the fields that Everspruce enables out of the box are good enough to capture the information they need for their home inventory.
-But for other users, including those that want to use a home inventory app for insurance, need more fields to adequately capture the details of each entry.
+But for other users, including those that want to create a house inventory for insurance, need more fields to adequately capture the details of each entry.
 And the beauty is with Everspruce you can pick and choose which fields you want for your entries.

 How do you access additional fields?